AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Experimental Set-ups

-\paragraph{Configuration of compared state-of-the-art robust training methods.} We only re-implemented the algorithms of SWA and AWP to report the result based on our runs, while the result of the others including MART, MART-AWP, SEAT, LAT-AT and LAS-AWP were copied directly from their original works except that the result of MART was copied from \cite{wu_adversarial_2020} for a better aligned training setting.
-SWA was implemented as in \cite{rebuffi_data_2021} with a decay rate of $\tau = 0.999$.
-AWP was configured as in \cite{wu_adversarial_2020} with $\beta = 0.005$.
+We only re-implemented the algorithms of SWA and AWP to report the result based on our runs, while the result of the others including MART, MART-AWP, SEAT, LAT-AT and LAS-AWP were copied directly from their original works except that the result of MART was copied from \citep{wu_adversarial_2020} for a better aligned training setting.
+SWA was implemented as in \citep{rebuffi_data_2021} with a decay rate of $\tau = 0.999$.
+AWP was configured as in \citep{wu_adversarial_2020} with $\beta = 0.005$.
 Note that the same configurations of SWA and AWP were used to train with baseline DA and AROID.